spencerturkel/page-replacement-simulator/README.md

 In either case, a library called cxxopts will be downloaded through git, from the url https://github.com/jarro2783/cxxopts

 cxxopts is an MIT licensed project, see its LICENSE file for details.
 Special thanks to jarro2783
+## Running
+Run the executable from a command line (bash, cmd.exe, etc).
+You may place a file of page reference strings called PageFile next to the executable to run those strings.
+You may also directly invoke the program with the page reference string as the command line arguments.
+The --help option will display additional information.
 ## Project Prompt
 ### Problem 4.
 Measuring the Performance of Page Replacement Algorithms